Sustainable Development Goal 6

-The Joint Monitoring Programme (JMP) of WHO and UNICEF reported in 2017 that 4.5 billion people currently do not have safely managed sanitation.
-Also in 2017, only 71 per cent of the global population used safely managed drinking water, and 2.2 billion persons were still without safely managed drinking water.
+The two means of implementing targets are to expand international cooperation and capacity-building support to developing countries, and to support local engagement in sustainable and participatory water and sanitation management.

-Official development assistance (ODA) disbursements to the water sector increased to $9 billion in 2018.
+Despite Official development assistance (ODA) disbursements to the water sector increasing to $9 billion in 2018. the Joint Monitoring Programme (JMP) of WHO and UNICEF reported in 2017 that 4.5 billion people still did not have safely managed sanitation.
+In 2017 only 71 per cent of the global population used safely managed drinking water, and 2.2 billion persons were still without safely managed drinking water.
+Other water-related hazards related to flooding and drought also remain significant threats to human development and wellbeing.

-SDG 6 is closely linked with other Sustainable Development Goals (SDGs).
-For example, progress in SDG 6 will improve health SDG3 and improve school attendance, both of which contribute to alleviating poverty.
+Like the others, this Sustainable Development Goal is closely interwoven with the other SDGs.
+For example, access to clean water will improve health and wellbeing, leading to a progress in SDG3; and, better health leads to a higher school attendance, progressing SDG 4, improving quality education.
+Achieving SDG6 can only happen if other SDGs are also achieved.

 Background

-The United Nations (UN) has determined that access to clean water and sanitation facilities is a basic human right.
-However few countries have included a human right to water in enforceable legislation.
+The United Nations (UN) has determined that access to clean water and sanitation facilities is a fundamental human right.
+However, only a few countries have written the human right to water into enforceable legislation creating serious problems for people wishing to use legal means to promote better access.
+Even in those countries, such as South Africa, with a clear constitutional commitment to the human right to water and sanitation it has proven difficult to obtain legal redress.

-Safe drinking water and hygienic toilets protect people from disease and enable societies to be more productive economically.
+A review of the progress by the UN in 2020 found that "increasing donor commitments to the water sector will remain crucial to make progress towards Goal 6".

-A review of SDG progress by the UN in 2020 found that "increasing donor commitments to the water sector will remain crucial to make progress towards Goal 6".
+In 2022, the OECD estimated that to achieve SDG 6, current global spending on water needs approximately $1 trillion per year.